-Safeguarding records pertaining to individual children will be retained for an appropriate period following their departure from the school.
+Safeguarding records pertaining to individual children will be retained for an appropriate period following their departure from ALFA.

-When a pupil with current or previous safeguarding concerns transfers to another institution, the DSL will ensure their child protection file is transferred promptly, securely, and separately from the main pupil file.
+When a learner with current or previous safeguarding concerns transfers to another institution, the DSL will ensure their child protection file is transferred promptly, securely, and separately from the main learner file.
 Electronic transfer via CPOMS will be utilised.

-To facilitate support for the child upon arrival at the new school or college, files should be transferred within:
+To facilitate support for the child upon arrival at the new school, college or alternative provider files should be transferred within: